-The procurement of construction projects; Regulations, procedures and work stages of construction projects; Sustainability as a technical and cultural aspect of architecture.
-Effective self-management and reflective learning skills; Peer assessment and review skills Digital platforms for professional profiles Team-building and leadership models (e.g. distributed leadership) Co-ordination/organisational and leadership skills Critical peer review skills How to adapt and respond to change/uncertainty/unpredictability Critical appraisal of relevant precedents, research and testing of ideas Relevant regulation and performance standards, consideration of the needs of building users, and the ability to apply this to the thesis design project Personal / Professional Development Plan (PDP).
-Oral communication and professional presentation skills.
-How to write a Value &amp; Management Report Teaching Studio-based projects, lectures, workshops, tutorials Assessment Study Option 1: Individual illustrated Report on regulatory context based on a group precedent study (max.
-1,500 words) (10%) Group presentation: planning context of a project Site (20-mins) (25%) Professional portfolio: Value &amp; Management Report, A3 Illustrated Report describing the structural, servicing, sustainability, and material strategy of the Thesis Design Project Personal development plan CV Professional profile (max 4000 words) Study Option 2: Illustrated report and group presentation (100%) Last updated 02/04/23 PJW
+- The profession of architecture and of other construction professionals; - The legal system as it relates to architecture and other construction professionals, including contractual relationships; - The procurement of construction projects; - Regulations, procedures and work stages of construction projects; - Sustainability as a technical and cultural aspect of architecture. - Effective self-management and reflective learning skills; - Peer assessment and review skills - Digital platforms for professional profiles - Team-building and leadership models (e.g. distributed leadership) - Co-ordination/organisational and leadership skills - Critical peer review skills - How to adapt and respond to change/uncertainty/unpredictability - Critical appraisal of relevant precedents, research and testing of ideas - Relevant regulation and performance standards, consideration of the needs of building users, and the ability to apply this to the thesis design project - Personal / Professional Development Plan (PDP). - Oral communication and professional presentation skills. - How to write a Value & Management Report

+Teaching: studio-based projects, lectures, workshops, tutorials

+- > Study Option 1:

+- Individual illustrated Report on regulatory context based on a group precedent study (max.
+1,500 words)

+(10%)

+- Group presentation: planning context of a project Site (20-mins) (25%)

+- Professional portfolio:

+- Value & Management Report,

+- > A3 Illustrated Report describing the structural, servicing, sustainability, and material strategy of the Thesis Design Project

+- Personal development plan

+- CV

+- Professional profile (max 4000 words)

+- Study Option 2:

+- Illustrated report and group presentation (100%)

-Module Code AR6007 Module Title Studio: Architecture Is Level 6 Prerequisites Successful completion of intermediate-level architecture at university level Acceptance is dependent upon review of a portfolio Credits Full Year: 16 (US) 30 (ECTS) Single Semester: 8 (US) 15 (ECTS) Suitability Study Options 1 or 2 MUST BE STUDIED WITH AR6005 and AR6006 Content Architecture touches on so many areas of life and culture that each project represents a chance for you to understand the world anew.
+Module Title: Studio: Architecture Is...

+- Successful completion of intermediate-level architecture at university level - Acceptance is dependent upon review of a portfolio

+Full Year: 16 (US) 30 (ECTS)Single Semester: 8 (US) 15 (ECTS)

+- Study Options 1 or 2 - MUST BE STUDIED WITH AR6005 and AR6006

+Architecture touches on so many areas of life and culture that each project represents a chance for you to understand the world anew.
 You can draw your ideas from anywhere, and as your skills develop your speed in responding to complex sites or briefs improves.
 This act of laying down the slow thinking that you can later draw on quickly takes years.
 In this module you will engage with a unit to engage in depth with a complex design challenge which will afford you space to really get to grips with a problem, and to articulate your own position in response, through Architecture.

 In the research, testing and integration of diverse matters, you will give yourself the opportunity to develop your passions for the subject and to demonstrate your command of the skills required to be an architect.
 You will develop a thesis design project: a design portfolio with a theoretical foundation that demonstrates a critical and individual line of inquiry that results in a unique architectural proposition.
 This module will also facilitate a holistic and ongoing integration of tectonics, technology and sustainable issues throughout the development of the capstone Thesis Design Project.
 This capstone project is the culmination of learning throughout the course.

+> Topics:

-Content: Analysis of the requirements of the inhabitants and community of a design project; Critical analysis skills to appraise and develop a design brief on a specific site; Iteratively testing and refining a project in response to feedback and self reflection; Recording the development of the design process using various media and techniques; Responding to the professional, regulatory, social, environmental and ethical issues within a design proposition; Analysis of the strategic construction and assembly principles used in a range of built precedents;
+- Analysis of the requirements of the inhabitants and community of a design project; - Critical analysis skills to appraise and develop a design brief on a specific site; - Iteratively testing and refining a project in response to feedback and self reflection; - Recording the development of the design process using various media and techniques;

+University's policy of continuous improvement & development.